pradeep-innovates/animated_login_register/README.md

-# Login & Register System - Codex
+# Animated Login & Register System - CodeX

-A simple and stylish login and registration system implemented in HTML and CSS.
-This project provides a user-friendly interface for users to log in or register on your website.
+A simple and stylish login and registration forms implemented in HTML and CSS.
+This project provides a user-friendly interface for users to login or register on your website.

 ## Description